Venice to Porec Cycling Holiday

 Day 4 : Portogruaro – Aquileia

-Today you can either ride the the full route or shorten the route 20 kms by catching a local train.
-(Train ticket is to be purchased locally).
-Today sees you cycling between the Veneto and Friuli regions riding alongside rivers and canals past ancient roman towns to the small town of Aquilea with its roman excavations.
-If you are feeling energetic you can also bolt on an additional ride inland to the old town of Palmanova, known as the ‘starry city’ as its layout looks like a 9 pointed star from above.
+Today's route leads you between the Veneto and Friuli regions, alongside rivers and canals past ancient roman towns to the small town of Aquilea with its roman excavations.
+If you are feeling energetic, you can also bolt on an additional ride northwards to the old town of Palmanova, known as the ‘star city’ as its layout looks like a 9 pointed star from above.

 Day 5 : Aquileia – Trieste